DataResearchLabs/sql_scripts/schemadiff_scripts.md

 * Maybe you need to quickly identify what changed between this release (AFTER) and the prior release (BEFORE).
 * Maybe you want to run the script daily and output state snapshots to text files so that in the event of an emergency you can quickly identify what changed between given dates.

-Using your favorite text diff-ing tool, here is what two sample schemas (DEV vs. PPMO) might look like side-by-side:
+Using your favorite text diff-ing tool, here is what two sample schemas (PPMO-OldSchema vs. DEV-NewSchema) might look like side-by-side (red markup lines added):
 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/img/01_schemadiff_side_by_side.png" width="900px">